Is it necessary to change your tires seasonally? Can it increase your safety and ride quality on the road?

 Don’t wait until the temperature drops too much.
 When you feel it’s cold enough to wear a coat, it’s when to put winter tires on.
 This preparation is very helpful in case of a sudden drop in temperature.

 When you start to feel a thumping in your car and know that the tires are not flat, it’s time to change to winter tires.
 This sensation is a warning sign that your all-season tires cannot perform at their best and start to lose their elasticity in cold weather.

 Tread Depth Is Lacking

 Tire tread depth plays a key role in providing efficient handling, braking, and friction on roads.
-By checking whether the tread depth is sufficient or not, we can determine when to put on winter tires.
+By checking whether the tread depth is sufficient or not.

 Do not skip this step, or your tires will lack the tread they need to grip the road safely.